Praqma/helmsman/docs/desired_state_specification.md

 - **description** : a release metadata for human readers.
 - **valuesFile**  : a valid path to custom Helm values.yaml file.
 File extension must be `yaml`.
 Cannot be used with valuesFiles together.
 Leaving it empty uses the default chart values.
 - **valuesFiles** : array of valid paths to custom Helm values.yaml file.
 File extension must be `yaml`.
 Cannot be used with valuesFile together.
 Leaving it empty uses the default chart values.
 > The values file(s) path is resolved when the DSF yaml/toml file is loaded, relative to the path that the dsf was loaded from.
 - **secretsFile**  : a valid path to custom Helm secrets.yaml file.
 File extension must be `yaml`.
 Cannot be used with secretsFiles together.
 Leaving it empty uses the default chart secrets.
 - **secretsFiles** : array of valid paths to custom Helm secrets.yaml file.
 File extension must be `yaml`.
 Cannot be used with secretsFile together.
 Leaving it empty uses the default chart secrets.
 > The secrets file(s) path is resolved when the DSF yaml/toml file is loaded, relative to the path that the dsf was loaded from.
 > To use the secrets files you must have the helm-secrets plugin
-- **purge**       : defines whether to use the Helm purge flag when deleting the release. (true/false)
+- **purge**       : defines whether to use the Helm purge flag when deleting the release.
+Default is false.
 - **test**        : defines whether to run the chart tests whenever the release is installed.
+Default is false.
 - **protected**   : defines if the release should be protected against changes.
 Namespace-level protection has higher priority than this flag.
 Check the [protection guide](how_to/protect_namespaces_and_releases.md) for more details.
+Default is false.
 - **wait**        : defines whether Helmsman should block execution until all k8s resources are in a ready state.
 Default is false.
 - **timeout**     : helm timeout in seconds.
 Default 300 seconds.
 - **noHooks**     : helm noHooks option.
 If true, it will disable pre/post upgrade hooks.
 Default is false.